AleNegrini/fd2s/eda/README.md

 This way the signal I am working with, will show only the body temperature metrics

     ![Temp On Wrist](../resources/temp_on_wrist.png "Temp On Wrist")

+    The graph above clearly shows the transition time

 * Once removed "dirty" samples, we can proceed with the evaluation of a few statistics metrics that allowed me to spot which are faulty devices: